jp185362/Notes/TestAutomation/README.md

 * Cypress integration

 # What are they?

-> Gherkin is a set of grammar rules that makes plain text structured enough for Cucumber to understand.
-The scenario above is written in Gherkin.
+> connects the human concept of cause and effect to the software concept of input/process/output.

 Overview: https://cucumber.io/docs/guides/overview/